 Impairment provisions for receivables from related parties and loans to related parties are recognized, based on a forward-looking expected credit loss model.
 The methodology, used to determine the amount of the provision, is based on whether there has been a significant increase in credit risk since initial recognition of the financial asset.
 For those where the credit risk has not increased significantly since initial recognition of the financial asset, twelve month expected credit losses along with gross interest income are recognised.
 For those for which credit risk has increased significantly but not determined to be credit impaired, lifetime expected credit losses along with the gross interest income are recognised.
-For those that are determined to be credit impaired, lifetime expected credit losses along with the gross interest income are recognised.
 For those that are determined to be credit impaired, lifetime expected credit losses along with interest income on a net basis are recognised.